gabrielchuks/COINIFT/README.md

-# MoniPlan
+# COINIFT
-Budget tracking regulator using tailwind and javascript
+A crypto currency app using Tailwind, Javascript.